sonervergon/typethon/README.md

 ## Monorepo Scripts

 - `pnpm dev` - Run all services in development mode using Turborepo
-- `pnpm init-python` - Initialize Python environments
+- `pnpm setup-env` - Initialize Python environments for all services in parallel
 - `pnpm build` - Build all packages using Turborepo
 - `pnpm lint` - Lint all packages using Turborepo